AI Alliance Governance

 Intellectual Property

-Contribution of IP to an AI Alliance Core Project (“Core Project”) does not require or involve the contributor to give away the contributor’s ownership in the contributed IP.
-The Developer Certificate of Originality (DCO) used by the AI Alliance does not change ownership of the contribution (e.g. the AI Alliance does not become the “owner” of contributions”), but instead requires that anyone submitting content to a Core Project affirm that they can and are providing anyone and everyone a license to their contribution under the applicable open source license(s) for the project.
+Contribution of IP to an AI Alliance Managed Project does not require or involve the contributor to give away the contributor’s ownership in the contributed IP.
+The Developer Certificate of Originality (DCO) used by the AI Alliance does not change ownership of the contribution (e.g. the AI Alliance does not become the “owner” of contributions”), but instead requires that anyone submitting content to a Managed Project affirm that they can and are providing anyone and everyone a license to their contribution under the applicable open source license(s) for the project.
 This is true regardless of whether the contribution is submitted by an individual from a member or non-member of the AI Alliance.

 - Code: Apache 2.0; “code” refers to code, software, or other similar content written in a computer language.